Louis-DR/OmniCores-BuildingBlocks/sources/clock/clock_multiplexer/clock_multiplexer.md

 | 1      | Switching back and forth | Toggle the `select` input and check the frequency of the `output_clock`.                                  |
 | 2      | Glitch-free output clock | Toggle the `select` randomly and check that the output pulses duration correspond to either input clocks. |

-The folowing table lists the parameter values verified by the testbench.
+The following table lists the parameter values verified by the testbench.

 | `STAGES` |           |
 | -------- | --------- |
 | 2        | (default) |

-The folowing table lists the clock frequencies verified by the testbench.
+The following table lists the clock frequencies verified by the testbench.

 | `clock_0` | `clock_1` | Ratio |
 | --------- | --------- | ----- |